 4) Plan Your Story

-Once your children find the Elf, they can use the second page of the printable, the Story Organizer.
+Once your children find the Elf on the Shelf, they can use the second page of the printable, the Story Organizer.
 This helps them think about how and why the Elf ended up in his situation.
 It encourages them to think through each story element needed to tell a story and to organize their story in a sequential manner.
 This can be difficult for some children and is great to plan out before they start to write their story!
 Again, younger children can dictate this information and you can complete the organizer for them.

 5) Write and Edit the Story